gvidev/Car-Management/README.md

 # Car Management
- this project is part of university discipline "Web Server Programming" in the 4-th year ot my study.
+ This project is part of the university course "Web Server Programming" in my 4-th year of study.